paaatcha/decision-making/README.md

 - Krohling, Renato A., Andre GC Pacheco, and Andre LT Siviero.
 IF-todim: An intuitionistic fuzzy todim to multi-criteria decision making.
 Knowledge-Based Systems 53 #	(2013): 142-146.

+For more information about A-TOPSIS:
+- Krohling, R. A., and Pacheco, A.G.C. a_topsis - an approach based on topsis for ranking evolutionary algorithms.
+Procedia Computer Science 55 (2015): 308-317.

+- Pacheco, A.G.C. and Krohling, R.A.
+"Ranking of Classification Algorithms in Terms of Mean-Standard Deviation Using a_topsis".
+Annals of Data Science (2016), pp.1-18.

+If you find some bug, please e-mail me =)

 ## If you use this code, consider citing the papers: